boyter/hashit/README.md

 If you would like to assist with getting `hashit` added into apt/homebrew/chocolatey/etc... please submit a PR or at least raise an issue with instructions.

+### Development

+You need to have Go installed.
+Minimum version is Go 1.24 https://go.dev/

+Install the following tools, either via the indicated command or what is suggested on site

+- sqlc brew install sqlc https://sqlc.dev/

+sqlc is used for the audit functionality as well as the SQLite output format.
+If you never change this functionality it may not be required, however _never_ edit the `./processor/db/` files directly.

 ### Pitch